-Below plans for pre-launch (algorithm testing) and post-launch activities related to validation of the S5 NO_2 data product are listed.
-Post-launch activities include comparisons of geophysical data comparisons between S5 and correlative NO_2 data from a variety of sources.
+Below pre-launch (algorithm testing) and post-launch activities related to validation of the S5 NO2 data product are discussed.
+Post-launch activities include comparisons of geophysical data comparisons between S5 and correlative NO2 data from a variety of sources.